A Close Look at 9 of the World's Most Active Volcanoes

 The source of this magma comes from deep within the earth.
 It's so hot near the earth's core that rocks melt and become a thick flowing substance, what we know as magma.
-As the rocks melt into magma, its density actually changes to become lighter than the solid rocks around it.
+As the rocks melt into magma, their density actually changes to become lighter than the solid rocks around them.

 Where the underground magma breaks through the surface, an eruption occurs.
 Some eruptions are explosive while others ooze slowly out.
 This is due to caps being formed over time, where lava seals off a particular magma tube, only for pressure to build up and eventually cause an explosion.

 Determining a top list of most active volcanoes becomes somewhat subjective in certain cases, but thanks to new research, the volcano coming in at the number one spot definitely deserves to be there.

 Let's take a look at the world's most active volcanoes and where these volcanoes are located.